Quick Answer

 Electronic Lock Failures

+Here’s one most people don’t think about.
 Many modern apartment buildings use electronic entry systems.
 During extended outages, these may fail, potentially locking you in or out.
 Know if your building has a manual override and carry a physical key for your unit door.

-Common Urban Emergencies and How to Handle Them
+Common Urban Emergencies and Specific Responses

 One mistake I see in generic preparedness content is treating “emergencies” as one monolithic category.
 In my experience working across Portland, Seattle, and Eugene, these are the specific urban threats you’re most likely to face — and each demands a different immediate response.